kentik/config-snippets/Palo-Alto/readme.md

 ## Configuration via the PanOS UI
 ### Create a new KENTIK profile
-Go to Device &rarr;Server Profiles&rarr;Netflow&rarr; Add Profile In this profile use these settings:
+Go to Device &rarr; Server Profiles &rarr; Netflow &rarr; Add Profile In this profile use these settings:
 * *Name*: <KENTIK_PUBLIC_INGEST>
 * *Active Timeout*: 1 Minute